 When is complaining appropriate?
 Our sense of what is fair can often be mixed with self-righteousness or anger.
-In this audio clip, Phakchok Rinpoche addresses a student question on how to use a sense of fairness in a positive way.
-We should use compassion, Rinpoche observes.
+In this audio clip, Phakchok Rinpoche addresses a student’s question on how to use a sense of fairness in a positive way.
+We can use compassion when we take a stand.
 Fairness combined with anger is not beneficial either for ourselves or for others.
 Similarly, when we protest or complain from a position of anger, this is not good.
 But a gentle complaint or protest mixed with mindfulness and compassion can be very good.

 We can think about fairness on a broader, societal, or global level as well.
 Similarly, in society, we may need to protest or complain in order to get our message across.
 Otherwise, people might overlook, ignore, or marginalize us.
 But a student asks if we complain too much does it seem to go against our Buddhist practice?
 Yet, if we don’t complain at all, then important changes don’t happen.
 Rinpoche says that the advice is the same regardless of the scale.
-Complain with righteousness and fairness, he says.
+Complain in a righteous and fair manner, he says.
 We can’t be unfair when we complain; we need to be accurate and truthful in our protests.

-This kind of complaint can be good, but again, we have to do this skillfully.
+When we complain fairly, the results can be good, but again, we have to do this skillfully.
 Rinpoche advises that if we complain too much, then people may ignore us.
 People might say, “Oh, they always complain!”
-Then they don’t take us very seriously.
+Then others may not take us very seriously.
 So, we need to be strategic and learn how to get results from our efforts.
 We should understand that a little bit of complaining is necessary for all relationships: partners, families, work, organizations, and whatever other human interactions we have.

 Rinpoche reminds us that we also should always keep things light.